fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 .
 [100%]
-1 passedin 0.02seconds
+1 passed in 0.02seconds
 $ pytest -q test_delete_unittest.py

 .
 [100%]
-1 passedin 0.02seconds
+1 passed in 0.02seconds

 You can even run them together if—and only if—you make sure the unittest